Galvanised Steel - Hot-dipped, PreGalv, DuraGal or AllGal?

 - Other standards exist for galvanising tube & pipe, and fasteners.
-Examples include, AS/NZS 4534 for continuously galvanized wire, AS/NZS 1559 for hot-dip galvanized steel bolts and AS/NZS 1214 for hot-dip galvanized coatings on threaded fasteners
+Examples include, AS/NZS 4534 for continuously galvanised wire, AS/NZS 1559 for hot-dip galvanised steel bolts and AS/NZS 1214 for hot-dip galvanised coatings on threaded fasteners

 In test certificates you may see reference to coating designations that are of the form, for example, Z100.
 Coating designations of this form are from International Standards such as ISO 3575 and ASTM A653 (ASTM is the American Society of Testing & Materials).
 The letter relates to the composition of the coating (i.e. Z for Zinc & ZF for Zinc Iron Alloy) and the number relates to the thickness of the coating in g/m2.
 A Z100 coating is typically 7 micro m thick on both sides.